Alert | State of Local Emergency in Effect

-Signage includes temporary signs, mobile community signs, election signs, and signs that advertise a service.
-All of these are regulated under our Temporary Signs Bylaw.
+Signage, including temporary signs, mobile community signs, election signs, and service advertisements, falls under the regulation of our Temporary Signs Bylaw.

-• Is closer than 15 metres to any intersection.
+• Is within 15 meters of any intersection.

-• Is closer than 30 metres to any City bus shelter, transit bench, bus zone, LRT station, or LRT platform.
+• Is within 30 meters of any City bus shelter, transit bench, bus zone, LRT station, or LRT platform.

 • Is placed in a Playground Zone or School Zone.

-• Is placed within 20 metres of a sign which is posted by the same owner or depicts, advertises or promotes the same idea.
+• Is within 20 meters of a sign posted by the same owner or featuring the same idea.

-• Is placed on or within 2 metres of a Fire Hydrant.
+• Is on or within 2 meters of a Fire Hydrant.

-• Is placed within 10 metres on a crosswalk that is not at an intersection.
+• Is within 10 meters of a crosswalk that is not at an intersection.

-• Is closer than 2 metres from the curb or edge of road.
+• Is closer than 2 meters from the curb or edge of the road.

-• Is placed on any traffic island or centre median.
+• Is on any traffic island or center median.

 • Obstructs any traffic control device.